 I know people, my partner included, who go straight to the worst results.
 “There’s a bump on my big toe, OMG it must be toe cancer.
 We need to amputate immediately.”

-Back in 2012, I woke up with sweats and pains in my jaw.
+In 2012, I woke up with sweats and pains in my jaw.
 A stiff neck and I took to Dr. Google to try to eliminate every possibility until I realized, “Shite, I’m having a heart issue.
 I need to get to the hospital.”

 Thank goodness it wasn’t a heart attack.
 It was a result of stress which mimicked a heart attack.
 Still, it meant a week in the hospital and all the fun that goes with it.

-The after the antibiotics did not affect the lymph nodes the doctor recommended an ultrasound which showed the extent of the swelling.
+After the antibiotics did not affect the lymph nodes the doctor recommended an ultrasound which showed the extent of the swelling.
 It wasn’t a determinant factor, but it gave us more clues about what was going on.

 The next step was a fine needle biopsy in his office.
 He sticks a giant needle into the lump in hopes of pulling out tumour tissue to be sent to a lab for further investigations.